KhrystynaDubovyk/RequirementsTest/use_cases/iAP over BT - Data resumption.md

 _Expected:_
 2. SDL starts `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer
-3. SDL receives RegisterAppInterface request with valid "hashID" during timer
+3. SDL receives RegisterAppInterface request before timer expires
+4. SDL validates "hashID" received with RegisterAppInterface request
-4. SDL sends succesful response to app
+5. SDL sends succesful response to the app
-5. SDL keeps all data created/stored by this app
+6. SDL successfully resumes data for this app

 _Exception 1:_
+ SDL receives `<RegisterAppInterface>` request with valid "hashID" **after** timer expiration
+When `<AppTransportChangeTimer> + <AppTransportChangeTimerAddition>*N` reconnection timer
+ SDL notifies HMI about app being unregistred
+ SDL removes all notifications from HMI that were saved during reconnection timer When the app re-registers SDL checks `<hashID>` it would be considered as a fresh registration.
+Since the app provides a valid hash id, SDL core will perform data resumption.

+_Exception 2:_
 3.1.a SDL receives `<RegisterAppInterface>` request with **invalid** "hashID" or no "hashID" at all
 3.1.b SDL responds RESUME_FAILED, success:true to the app
 3.1.c SDL clears all data created/stored by this app